SixLabors/ImageSharp.Drawing/samples/WebGPUExternalSurfaceDemo/README.md

 ### Rendering Loop

-The sample uses `Application.Idle` for continuous rendering.
-While the WinForms message queue is empty, the control renders frames.
-When input, resize, or other window messages arrive, the loop exits so WinForms can process them.
+`WebGPURenderControl` supports on-demand and continuous rendering.
+On-demand controls render from normal WinForms invalidation, which keeps static scenes idle until input, resize, or another event asks them to repaint.
+Continuous controls hook `Application.Idle` and render while the WinForms message queue is empty; the clock scene uses this mode because it animates without input.

 Frame pacing is delegated to the present mode.
 With the default `WebGPUPresentMode.Fifo`, frame acquisition naturally waits for display presentation instead of using a separate software timer.